 Don’t take for granted Singapore will remain an aviation hub when COVID-19 is over: Ong Ye Kung

-SINGAPORE: Minister of Transport Ong Ye Kung has warned that Singapore cannot take for granted that it will remain an aviation hub even when the COVID-19 pandemic ends.
+SINGAPORE: Minister for Transport Ong Ye Kung has warned that Singapore cannot take for granted that it will remain an aviation hub even when the COVID-19 pandemic ends.

 Mr Ong was speaking to reporters on Thursday (Jul 30) after attending a ceremony at the Causeway to mark the official resumption of the Rapid Transit System (RTS) Link project.